camwolford/LSTM-Trading-Algorithm/README.md

 -   dropna: A utility function from the ta.utils module to drop missing values from a dataframe.

--   pandas Library: The pandas library is imported as pd for DataFrame manipulation.
+-   pandas Library: The pandas library is imported for DataFrame manipulation.

 Initialization: